Read about the latest developments across the busines, Including our global sustainability initiatives.Read Our Blog

 Our farm has an integrated rice mill with a processing capacity of 70,000 tonnes.
 This farm acts as a centre for improving productivity, and also as a vocational training hub for thousands of smallholders from nearby communities.
 Through our rice mill, farmers can process their crop, and gain access to market, improving local livelihoods.

-Through research and development, we have also advanced agronomic practices tailored to the African growing climate and have achieved a doubling overall farm yields from 1.5 to almost 4 tonnes per hectare per season, together with better land use and more rice-farming employment.
+We have advanced agronomic practices tailored to the African growing climate and have achieved a doubling overall farm yields from 1.5 to almost 4 tonnes per hectare per season, together with better land use and more rice-farming employment.
 Building strong relationships with the right partners to source better inputs, and creating planting and irrigation training programmes, also improves the productivity of the farmers in our outgrower initiatives.

 In 2013, The Rockefeller Foundation highlighted the rice farm as a “catalytic innovation in African agriculture”.